Narwel99/Selective-attention-in-VLMs/README.md

 If the human notation is enables, during process the code will provides the results of each question as option 1 and ask for the notation of each questions.
 This is time consuming depending on the amount of video and prompt (here 297 answers) so i disable it.
 At the end this option return the result in two CSV files.
   Description_table :
     - Name of the video
     - Current Mode
     - Questions
     - Questions category
     - Accuracy
     - F1 score
     - RougeL score
     - Semantic similarity
     - Model Answers
     - Ground truth
     - Human notation

   Summary_table :
   For each mode the total score (mean of metrics)

-  -run the cells